 Management should commit to preventing heat-related illness for all employees regardless of their heat tolerance levels.
 Measurement of heart rate, body weight, or body temperature can provide individualized data to aid decisions about heat controls.

-The general duty clause states that employers are required to “… provide a place of employment free from recognized hazards that are causing or likely to cause death or serious physical harm to its employees.”
+Under the General Duty Clause, Section 5(a)(1) of the Occupational Safety and Health Act of 1970, employers are required to provide their employees with a place of employment that "is free from recognized hazards that are causing or likely to cause death or serious harm to employees."
+This includes heat-related hazards that are likely to cause death or serious bodily harm.

 Workers, who are exposed to hot and humid conditions, including the outdoors, factories and hot kitchens, are at the most risk for heat illness.
 Workers doing heavy work or wearing bulky protective clothing and equipment are also at risk.
-Some workers also might be at a greater risk than others if they haven’t built up a tolerance to hot conditions.
-Humans are able to adjust to the heat.
-Employers can reduce the chance of employees experiencing heat-related illnesses by gradually exposing them to hot environments for longer periods of time.
+Some workers also might be at a greater risk than others if they haven't built up a tolerance to hot conditions.
 This process usually takes about 5-7 days.

 Excessive exposure to hot environments can cause a variety of heat-related health problems.
 Body temperature can rise to dangerous levels if precautions are not taken immediately.
 Heat illnesses can range from heat rash and cramps to heat exhaustion and heat stroke.

 Heat rash often occurs in hot, humid environments where sweat doesn't evaporate from the skin.
 The sweat ducts become clogged and result in a rash.
 Heat rash can be very uncomfortable.
 Victims of heat rash will see clusters of red bumps on the skin.
 The rash usually appears on the neck, upper chest and folds of the skin.
 To prevent heat rash, employees should work in cooler and less humid environments, if possible.
 Also, make sure to keep the affected area dry.